 Original Issue Discount.
 For federal income tax purposes, original issue discount is the excess of the stated redemption price at maturity of a Bond over its issue price.
+The stated redemption price at maturity of a Bond is the sum of all payments on the Bond other than "qualified stated interest" (i.e., interest unconditionally payable at least annually at a single fixed rate).
 The issue price of a Bond is generally the first price at which a substantial amount of the Bonds of that maturity have been sold to the public.
 Under Section 1288 of the Code, original issue discount on tax-exempt bonds accrues on a compound basis.
 The amount of original issue discount that accrues to an owner of a Bond during any accrual period generally equals (1) the issue price of that Bond, plus the amount of original issue discount accrued in all prior accrual periods, multiplied by (2) the yield to maturity on that Bond (determined on the basis of compounding at the close of each accrual period and properly adjusted for the length of the accrual period), minus (3) any interest payable on that Bond during that accrual period.
 The amount of original issue discount accrued in a particular accrual period will be considered to be received ratably on each day of the accrual period, will be excludable from gross income for federal income tax purposes, and will increase the owner's tax basis in that Bond.
 Prospective investors should consult their own tax advisors concerning the calculation and accrual of original issue discount.

 Original Issue Premium.
 For federal income tax purposes, premium is the excess of the issue price of a Bond over its stated redemption price at maturity.
+The stated redemption price at maturity of a Bond is the sum of all payments on the Bond other than "qualified stated interest" (i.e., interest unconditionally payable at least annually at a single fixed rate).
 The issue price of a Bond is generally the first price at which a substantial amount of the Bonds of that maturity have been sold to the public.
 Under Section 171 of the Code, premium on tax-exempt bonds amortizes over the term of the Bond using constant yield principles, based on the purchaser's yield to maturity.
 As premium is amortized, the owner's basis in the Bond and the amount of tax-exempt interest received will be reduced by the amount of amortizable premium properly allocable to the owner, which will result in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes on sale or disposition of the Bond prior to its maturity.
 Even though the owner's basis is reduced, no federal income tax deduction is allowed.
 Prospective investors should consult their own tax advisors concerning the calculation and accrual of bond premium.